The Acquisitions Institute at Timberline Lodge

 The committee is especially looking for submissions on the following topics:

-*External and internal factors driving a library’s collection anagement decisions
+- External and internal factors driving a library’s collection management decisions

-*Assessment tools, methods, and projects– (i.e., linking collections ith learning outcomes; usage studies)
+- Assessment tools, methods, and projects– (i.e., linking collections with learning outcomes; usage studies)

 To submit a proposal, send an abstract of 200 words or less to: email@example.com